baranetharen/DotNetCommon/README.md

 # DotNetCommon
-Common Tools (codes) used in DotNet
+Common Encryption Tools (codes) used in DotNet